 Dental silver fillings are composed of silver and mercury.
 Mercury has long been known as a poison.
 It is more poisonous than arsenic.

-Many patients have been referred to Dr. LuBovich for the removal of their mercury containing fillings.
+Many patients have been referred to Dr. Cottrill for the removal of their mercury containing fillings.
 During the removal of silver-mercury fillings, we administer oxygen to patients, use a protective barrier, and use high volume suction to pick up all of the filling as it is ground out.

 Mercury has been suggested to be a cause of many different diseases.
 Many patients are requesting their mercury fillings be removed because of this fear.
 The American Dental Association has found no research that demonstrates any direct cause-effect relating mercury to cause diseases.
 Therefore, the ADA continues to suggest that silver with mercury fillings are safe for patient use.
-Dr. LuBovich does not dispute that there is no research to show that mercury causes different diseases.
-Dr. LuBovich simply does not want to take that chance, and introduce a substance that is a known poison into a patient’s mouth and teeth.
+Dr. Cottrill does not dispute that there is no research to show that mercury causes different diseases.
+Dr. Cottrill simply does not want to take that chance, and introduce a substance that is a known poison into a patient’s mouth and teeth.